EvgeniOrmotsadze/GeoIP/README.md

   }`
 - error response
   `400 Bad Request — Invalid IP format `
-  `504 Gateway Timeout — External API timed out or failed`
+  `404 Not found — if Ips not found in provider DB` `502 Gateway Timeout — External API timed out or failed`

 ## Running the Application
 - ./gradlew bootRun